Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/how-to/how-to-configure-state-storage.md

 ## Prerequisites

-Version 2.1 or above of the SYSIO development environment.
+Version 2.1 or above of the development environment.

 ## Parameter Definitions